Trustworthy-ML-Lab/efficient_neuron_eval/README.md

 # Rethinking Crowd-Sourced Evaluation of Neuron Explanations

-This is the official repo of our paper *Rethinking Crowd-Sourced Evaluation of Neuron Explanations*, full code and results will be released later, please stay tuned.
+This is the official repo of our paper [Rethinking Crowd-Sourced Evaluation of Neuron Explanations](https://www.arxiv.org/abs/2506.07985).
+Full code and data will be released later, please stay tuned.

  * In this work, we conduct the first crowd-sourced neuron explanation evaluation utilizing a proper evaluation metric, namely correlation coefficient that measures whether the explanation matches neuron activations beyond just the very highest activations
  * We show how to effectively utilize Importance Sampling to select most important inputs to show raters, leading to ∼30× reduction in labeling cost over uniform sampling.